Year 4 (Yew, Birch & Mulberry)

 - Find out about other plays by William Shakespeare.

-- Research and create a biography of William Shakespeare.
+- Research about the life of William Shakespeare.